kailash-manasarovar/statement/docs/timeline/2023/march.md

 ![The trumpet teacher sobbing in my arms](../../content/images/sobbing-1.png)

-- I cannot get the man out of my head, it is excruciating.
+- The following morning I cannot get the man out of my head, it is excruciating.
 - I believe I am in love with this man, and that he loves me back.
 - I wake up and sit with my hands in my head.
 My thoughts are like a hurricane.